stfc-sciml/sciml-bench/dev/mkdocs/docs/main/faq.md

 Ideally, if you are planning to rely on distributed learning, we  strongly advice you to use the container technology, which provides a means for running our benchmarks on production clusters (where directly running `sciml-bench` or installing various dependencies may not be possible).

-8. When list or run benchmarks, I see the message `The benchmark mnist_tf_keras does not support training.
+8. When list or run benchmarks, I see the message `The benchmark [...] does not support training.
 Terminating the execution`.
 Why is that?

-When verifying a given benchmark, the framework instantiates the relevant Python code (without actually running the benchmark code).
-This instantiation may easily fail for a number of reasons, including, missing imports in the python code, the benchmakr lacking `sciml_bench_training` or `sciml_bench_inference` routines may be missing or may have an error.
+Benchmarks can either focus on training or inference or both.
+One of the reasons for this message can be that the benchmark does not support the requested mode (training or inference).
+However, in some cases, despite having the relevant implementation, it may still produce this or similar error message.
+When verifying or running a given benchmark, the framework instantiates the relevant Python code (on training or inference mode).
+The training or inference routine may fail for a number of reasons, including, bug in the code, and platform incompatibility of underlying libraries.
 As a result, the invocation may fail.
 This is signalled by the call site.
 Debugging this can be little tricky.
+If this error is reported on one of our benchmarks, please report this bug.